RCampbellYYC/lighthouse-mid-term-project/README.md

 * Features were added and removed from the models in an iterative process to narrow in on the most important features.
 * Feature importance with XGB and RF was used to rank features and help with feature selection.
 * PCA was explored as a dimensionality reduction option.
-* Both label encoding and dummy variable creation were explored for categorical variables.
+* Both label encoding and dummy variable creation (one-hot encoding) were explored for categorical variables.
 <br />

 **Modelling – Classifier**
-* Initially tried base regressor models, but encountered poor performance with noisy target variable
+* Initially tried base regressor models, but encountered poor performance with noisy target variable arr_delay.
-* Change direction and moved to classifier models
+* Change direction and moved to classifier models.
 * Created a number of different base classifier models.
 * Base classifier results were poor.
 * Iterated to improve base classifier model performance adding engineered features and other features from the data tables.
-* Improved classifier metrics to a point, although the models then started to become unbalanced (Ex: would overpredict delays).
+* Improved classifier model performance to a point, but then the models became unbalanced adding new engineered features (Ex: would overpredict delays).
 * The team found the XGBoost model to have the best balance of performance and computational efficiency and therefore this was the main model used in the model runs.
-* For the final classifier selected, the team circled back to an earlier classifier model that was balanced.
+* For the final classifier, the team circled back to an earlier classifier model that was balanced.
 <br />

 **Modelling – Regressor**
 * Base regressor models were created
-* Engineered features were added based on the most important ones from the feature importance and selection work.
+* Engineered features were added based on the results from the feature importance and selection work.
 * A rolling 30-day **arr_delay** average was used to try to smooth the noisy target variable to improve the regressor performance.
 * The final R^2 value was ~0.6, although it should be noted that the regressor predicts a rolling average value.
 <br />